 *This post contains affiliate links.

 The next step was to try to remove some of the dents and scratches on the surface of the vanity.
 We used a damp towel and an iron to try to lift out some of the worst damage.
 If you aren’t familiar with this technique, I recommend this video tutorial.
 We also used this technique on the vanity and bench legs.
-They were pretty badly damaged and appeared to have been chewed on by the previous owner’s dog.
-This technique worked well and helped to remove or minimize most of the dents and scratches.
+They were pretty badly damaged but this technique worked well and helped to remove or minimize most of the dents and scratches.

 There weren’t many remaining dents or imperfections, but I put a bit of wood filler in a few places to even out the surface.
 I also used wood filler to fill in the existing holes for the drawer knobs and pulls.
-Once it had dried, we sanded down the entire piece using 200 grit sandpaper.
+Once the wood filler had dried, we sanded down the entire piece using 200 grit sandpaper.
+This is important to do when painting furniture; especially furniture with a glossy finish.
+It helps the primer to adhere and ultimately leads to a more durable paint job.
 Finally, we cleaned the piece once more with the naptha solution to wipe away any remaining dust and dirt.

-Like several of my other recent projects, we used the paint sprayer for both the primer and the final paint application.
+Like several of my other recent projects, we used a paint sprayer for both the primer and the final paint application.
 This results in a really smooth and consistent finish and you don’t have to worry about brush strokes.
-We used the Kilz primer to seal in the makeup stains and painted the final piece in my favorite furniture paint Sherwin Williams Emerald Urethane Trim Enamel.
-The color I I used for this piece SW 7017 Dorian Gray.
+We used the Kilz primer because I wanted to be sure to seal in the makeup stains.
+We then painted the final piece with Sherwin Williams Emerald Urethane Trim Enamel which is my favorite paint to use on furniture.
+The color I I used for this piece was SW 7017 Dorian Gray.
 As I mentioned in my vintage cedar chest update and Arhaus Loft table makeover posts, this paint was recommended by a professional painter, is easy to use, and thus far has proved to be very durable.

 Bench seat update

-I then cut a piece of batting three inches longer than each side of the plywood.
+I then cut a piece of batting three inches longer than each side of the plywood (a total of six inches longer and wider than the plywood template).
 Using a staple gun, I wrapped the batting around the foam, pulled it tight, and then stapled it to the plywood.
 This helps to smooth out the top of the seat and provides some padding over the edges of the plywood.

-With the batting secured, I cut a piece of material (a remnant from another Blulens project) that was four inches longer on each side.
+With the batting secured, I cut a piece of material (a remnant from another Blulens project) that was four inches longer on each side (a total of eight inches longer and wider than the plywood template).
 Using the staple gun again, I carefully stapled the material into place.
 The first time I tried it, I didn’t pull the material tight enough around the plywood so the material was too loose.
 I had to remove the staples and try again.
 The second time around, I asked Brian to pull the material taunt around the plywood so that I could staple it into place.
 I found it easiest to staple the sides first and then come back to do the corners.
 I found this YouTube video that helped me to get a nice clean fold on the corners of the seat (fast-forward until about 11:30).

-After I finished the reupholstery, we just had to reattach it to the base with the original screws.
+After I finished the upholstery, we just had to reattach the seat to the base with the original screws.

 I am very pleased with the final piece.
 The finish is smooth and the color looks great in our master bedroom.
-I also like how the mercury glass drawer pulls and the velvet fabric give the vanity a bit of a glam vibe without being too feminine.
+I also like how the mercury glass drawer pulls and the velvet fabric give the vanity a bit of a glam vibe.

 The tools we used for this project are listed below: